oliviergimenez/R2ucare/README.md

 ## What it does (and does not do)

-Ths package contains R functions to perform goodness-of-fit tests for capture-recapture models.
+This package contains `R` functions to perform goodness-of-fit tests for capture-recapture models.
 It also has various functions to manipulate capture-recapture data.
 Please email all suggestions for improvements, questions, comments and bugs to olivier.gimenez [AT] cefe.cnrs.fr.

 For Cormack-Jolly-Seber models (single-state), we refer to Lebreton et al. (1992) and Pradel et al. (2005) for the theory.
 For Arnason-Schwarz models (multistate), have a look to Pradel et al. (2003).
 [Chapter 5 of the Gentle Introduction to MARK](http://www.phidot.org/software/mark/docs/book/pdf/chap5.pdf) also provides a good start for understanding goodness-of-fit test.

-**Warning**: to date, no goodness-of-fit test exists for models with individual covariates (unless you discretize them and use groups), individual time-varying covariates (unless you treat them as states) or temporal covariates; therefore, remove these covariates from your dataset before using it with R2ucare.
+**Warning**: to date, no goodness-of-fit test exists for models with individual covariates (unless you discretize them and use groups), individual time-varying covariates (unless you treat them as states) or temporal covariates; therefore, remove these covariates from your dataset before using it with `R2ucare`.
 For groups, just treat the group separately as in the Dipper example below.

 ## To install the package

-The latest stable version of the package can be downloaded from CRAN with the R command
+The latest stable version of the package can be downloaded from `CRAN` with the `R` command
 ```
 install.packages("R2ucare")
 ```

-The repository on GitHub https://github.com/oliviergimenez/R2ucare hosts the development version of the package, to install it:
+The repository on `GitHub` https://github.com/oliviergimenez/R2ucare hosts the development version of the package, to install it:
 ```R
 if(!require(devtools)) install.packages("devtools")
 library("devtools")
 install_github('oliviergimenez/R2ucare')
 ```

-Despite what its name might suggest, **you do not need** to download and install U-CARE to run the R2ucare package.
+Despite what its name might suggest, **you do not need** to download and install `U-CARE` to run the `R2ucare` package.
-This package is basically a Matlab to R translation of U-CARE (Choquet et al. 2009).
+This package is basically a `Matlab` to `R` translation of `U-CARE` (Choquet et al. 2009).

 ## Getting started

 The simplest way to get started is to have a look to the [R2ucare vignette](https://github.com/oliviergimenez/R2ucare/blob/master/inst/doc/vignette_R2ucare.Rmd).
-It can be accessed in R directly:
+It can be accessed in `R` directly:

 ```R
 vignette('vignette_R2ucare')